muratk5n/thirdwave/en/README.md

 lone paper on arXiv..
 Stuff slips through the cracks, and there are a lot of cracks.

-"An exact method of calculating the variance of a [combined] data set is presented.
+Paper: "An exact method of calculating the variance of a [combined] data set is presented.
 Its major advantages over the many other methods are that it is simple, is easily derived and remembered, and requires no assumptions...
 The proof is so simple that it has certainly been done many times before, but it is absent in the textbooks"

 ---